MATF-Software-Verification/2024_Research_MassifCheck/README.md

 ## 📌 Notes

-- Valgrind runs only on Linux-based systems (including WSL).
+- 🐧 **Valgrind** runs only on Linux systems.
+On Windows, it uses WSL to execute Linux binaries.

-- Visualization panel and full report view are currently in development.

-- The project is modular and open to contributions.
+- 🧩 The project is modular and open for contributions.

 ---